-As mentioned above, proposals will need to have both project documentation and a work program for supportive services.
+As mentioned above, proposals for HOME-ARP funding will need to have both project documentation and may require a work program for supportive services before approval.
 Project documentation will follow the HOME Program regulations and best practices, including a construction timeline, site plans, developer capacity, sources and uses, project budget, unit mixes, rent levels, utility allowances, and income levels.
 In addition, service providers should provide support documentation including homeless policies, commitment to Housing First, lease agreements, and service objectives.
-A full list of requirements is on attachments HOME-ARP Application Checklist.

 Proposals will be processed by Neighborhood Services staff to ensure compliance with threshold criteria, as established by the City's HOME underwriting criteria.
-A review committee will be established with members from the Neighborhood Services staff, Development Services staff, and Homeward to review proposals from a qualitative perspective.
+A review committee will consist of members from the Neighborhood Services staff, Development Services staff, and Homeward to review proposals from a qualitative perspective.
+The City's Neighborhood Services Department will use its community investment analyst staff who work closely with ESG and CoC funds to help review supportive services work programs as part of the overall HOME-ARP underwriting process.
+The City may also reach out to the CoC Grant Committee for additional input, as needed.